lvgl/docs_old/v7/en/get-started/quick-overview.md

 ## Learn the basics

-### Objects (Widgets)
+### Widgets

-The graphical elements like Buttons, Labels, Sliders, Charts etc are called objects in LittelvGL.
-Go to [Object types](/widgets/index) to see the full list of available types.
+The graphical elements like Buttons, Labels, Sliders, Charts etc are called objects or widgets in LVGL.
+Go to [Widgets](/widgets/index) to see the full list of available widgets.

+Every object has a parent object where it is create.
+For example if a label is created on a button, the button is the parent of label.
-Every object has a parent object.
-The child object moves with the parent and if you delete the parent the children will be deleted too.
+The child object moves with the parent and if the parent is deleted the children will be deleted too.

 Children can be visible only on their parent.
+It other words, the parts of the children out of the parent are clipped.

-The *screen* is the "root" parent.
-To get the current screen call `lv_scr_act()`.
+A *screen* is the "root" parent.
+You can have any number of screens.
+To get the current screen call `lv_scr_act()`, and to load a screen use `lv_scr_load(scr1)`.

 You can create a new object with `lv_<type>_create(parent, obj_to_copy)`.
 It will return an `lv_obj_t *` variable which should be used as a reference to the object to set its parameters.
-The first parameter is the desired *parent*, the second parameters can be an object to copy (`NULL` is unused).
+The first parameter is the desired *parent*, the second parameters can be an object to copy (`NULL` if unused).
 For example:
 ```c
 lv_obj_t * slider1 = lv_slider_create(lv_scr_act(), NULL);